 THE LAST WINTER

-This striking collection of photos by rail photographer Frank Barry features pictures taken in Chama, New Mexico, in the winter of 1963-64.
-It was the last time that steam engines hauled cargo long distance year-round in the U.S.
+This striking collection of photos by rail photographer Frank Barry features pictures taken on a section of the Denver & Rio Grande Western between Chama, New Mexico, and Antonito, Colorado, in the winter of 1963-64.
+It was the last time that steam engines hauled long-distance cargo trains year-round in the United States, though steam now runs on that route with the Cumbres & Toltec Scenic Railroad.

 The book includes stories by the photographer about where and how each picture was taken.
-It was edited, designed and produced by Frank’s daughter Rebecca and his son-in-law Tommy, with a forward written by his wife Barbara.
+It was edited, designed, and produced by Frank’s daughter Rebecca and his son-in-law Tommy Dunne, with a foreword written by his wife, Barbara.